 Of all the things to do in London, visiting at least a few classic English pubs should be on every UK visitor’s list.
 Dark interiors, wooden bars and cask ales are as much of a part of London as sights like Big Ben and Westminster Abbey.
 Our Self-Guided River Thames Pub Crawl London features the most iconic pubs on the Thames River.

-In a dimly lit room, the wooden floor creaks and a fire crackles in the corner fireplace as a business-mannered bartender fills dimpled glass mugs with tepid cask ale.
+In a dimly lit room, the wooden floor creaks and a fireplace crackles in the corner as a quick-witted bartender fills dimpled glass mugs with tepid cask ale.
 The scene is a typical London pub – and could accurately describe any one of the thousands of pubs in the city (yes, thousands).

-Classic English pubs are a staple in London (and the whole of the United Kingdom); a throwback to a bygone era that remains oddly fashionable in the present-day metropolis.
+Classic English pubs are a staple in London (and the whole of the United Kingdom); a throwback to a bygone era that remains oddly fashionable in the modern metropolis.
 And we can’t get enough of them.

-Some of the very classic and oldest bars in London are pubs by the River Thames.
+Some of the classic and oldest bars in London are pubs by the River Thames.
 With more than 40 pubs along the River Thames in London, it would be unrealistic to get to them all in a single day.
-Instead, we designed a London Pub Crawl that meanders with the curves of the river, with stops at 8 River Thames pubs along the way.

 Best Classic Pub Crawl London

-A River Thames pub crawl in London is a fantastic way to combine city sightseeing and essential London experiences.
+A River Thames pub crawl in London is a fantastic way to combine sightseeing and essential London experiences.
 Most of the pubs on River Thames offer outdoor seating and phenomenal views of London…along with local pints of beer and a bit of history.

-Our DIY London pub tour extends from Central London to East London and Greenwich.
-The pubs by the River Thames are well-connected – and can be reached on foot, with public transport or by boat (yep, you can visit these pubs on a Thames Clipper pub crawl!).
+Each DIY London pub tour features a specific area – Central London, East London and Greenwich.
+The pubs by the River Thames are well-connected – and can be reached on foot, with public transport or by boat (yep, you can visit some of these pubs on a Thames Clipper pub crawl!).